What is legal deposit?

 No. The legislation and regulations refer to non-print legal deposit; the libraries have agreed to use the term ‘electronic legal deposit’.

 A mixture of content has been made available since 6 April 2013, including more than 1 million ejournal articles, a growing collections of ebooks from selected academic and non-academic publishers, maps and websites in the UK domain.
 Documents from the web, including those in PDF and MS Office formats, particularly official publications, will be added.
-Sheet music will also be included in the near future.

 Is anything excluded?